Accessibility

 To apply for this role, please complete the application form and send to admin@healthwatchcornwall.co.uk.

-Applications close on 3rd November 2025, but we encourage early submissions as we reserve the right to close the vacancy sooner if a suitable candidate is identified.
+Applications will close on the 2nd February 2026, but we encourage early submissions as we reserve the right to close the vacancy sooner if a suitable candidate is identified.

 Download / view the job description and person specification below to see the role in greater depth.